edmilson-fnk/affinity-decisions/README.md

 Run the main method at Statistics.java and you can see the best chance hands with any number of cards.

 # 3. Future changes
-- Implement pile shuffling
+- Implement pile shuffle at Shuffling.java
-- Actually save the full hand instead of it's hash code before showing the results
+- Actually save the full hand instead of it's hash code before showing the results at Statistics.java
-- Show the N most likely hands
+- Show the N most likely hands at Statistics.java
-- Make it intelligent enough to play the game and decide whether or not mulligan, saving it's results for further analysis.
+- Make it intelligent enough to play the game and decide whether or not mulligan, saving it's results for further analysis at Simulation.java.
+- Study Markov Chains and how to apply it